 Massmart’s Remuneration report is presented in the three sections in the Integrated Annual Report: Section one serves as a background statement with the Remuneration Committee Chairman’s letter to the shareholders; Section two provides an overview of Massmart’s remuneration philosophy and policy; and Section three reports on Massmart’s implementation of the Remuneration Policy during the year under review.

-The Audit Committee, on behalf of the Board, oversees the effectiveness the effectiveness of the Group’s governance and internal control systems and also overseeing the mandates of and ensuring coordination between the activities of internal and external audit.
-Massmart’s combined assurance model enables an effective control environment; support the integrity of information used for internal decision making by Management and the Board; and supports the integrity of the Group’s external reports.
+The Audit Committee, on behalf of the Board, oversees the effectiveness of the Group’s governance and internal control systems and the mandates of and ensuring coordination between the activities of internal and external audit.
+Massmart’s combined assurance model enables an effective control environment; supports the integrity of information used for internal decision making by Management and the Board; and supports the integrity of the Group’s external reports.

 Massmart adopts a collaborative approach to risk identification, mitigation and assurance activities between the management of the various Divisions, Head Office support functions and internal and external assurance providers.
 The Divisional risk committees give feedback on their significant risks and material matters to the Risk Committee, who ultimately own and manage risks, and in turn give feedback to the Board thereon.